 Despite the advantages resource groups and ARM bring to Azure users, it is important to use them with care and good insight.
 The key to having a successful design of resource groups is understanding the lifecycle of the resources that are included in them.
 For instance, if an application requires different resources that need to be updated together, such as having a SQL database, a web app, a mobile app, etc., then it makes sense to group these resource in the same resource group.
 It is important, however, to use different resource groups for dev/test, staging, or production, as the resources in these groups have different lifecycles.

-In this post, we explained why Microsoft built the ARM architecture and the concept of resource groups at a high-level.
+In this guide on Azure Resource Manager, we explained why Microsoft built the ARM architecture and the concept of resource groups at a high-level.
 It is this architectural change that allowed for easier and more scalable use of Azure and put it on the growth path it is enjoying now.
-If you have any questions or would like to learn more about Azure Resource Groups, please contact us or learn more about what managed Microsoft Azure can do for you.
+If you have any questions or would like to learn more about how to use Azure Resource Groups, please contact us or learn more about what managed Microsoft Azure can do for you.